-On December 19, 2019, New Jersey became the third state to enact a version of the act.
+New Jersey.
 New Jersey’s CROWN Act amends the New Jersey Law Against Discrimination so that the term “race” includes “traits historically associated with race, including hair texture, hair type and protective hairstyles.”

 It depends.
 An employer requiring a “work appropriate appearance” is acceptable, but policies that ban, limit, or otherwise restrict natural hair or hairstyles associated with Black people are generally in violation of the anti-discrimination laws.
 Also, seemingly neutral grooming policies may also violate city law if an employer disproportionately enforces the policy against black employees.